 Examining/issuing a letter of guarantee

-To determine whether to provide a letter of guarantee or not, a bank will often evaluate the riskiness of such action.
-The applicant will be needed to provide proof that the contract will be executed using documents such as transaction history, bank statements, among others.
+To determine whether to provide this letter or not, a bank will often evaluate the riskiness of such action.
+The applicant will be required to provide proof that the contract will be executed using documents such as transaction history and bank statements, among others.
 The letter is issued once the bank is satisfied that there is minimal risk of liability arising from non-payment for the goods.

 Fee

-Different banks will charge fees depending on the riskiness of the transaction, the principal amount of money as well as the standard rates of the issuing bank.
-Therefore, considering such factors will enable the bank to calculate an annual fee for the letter of guarantee.
+Different banks will charge fees depending on the riskiness of the transaction, the principal amount of money, and the standard rates of the issuing bank.
+Therefore, considering such factors will enable the bank to calculate an annual fee for such a letter.

 Amendment /modification in letter or guarantee